Salvator Mundi (Leonardo): Rediscovery and restoration

-Christie's auction
+2017 Christie's auction to present

-The painting was exhibited in Hong Kong, London, San Francisco, and New York in 2017, and then sold at auction at Christie's in New York on 15 November 2017 for $450,312,500, a new record price for an artwork (the hammer price was $400 million, plus $50.3 million in fees).
-The purchaser was identified as the Saudi Arabian prince Badr bin Abdullah.
-In December 2017, The Wall Street Journal reported that Prince Badr was an intermediary for Crown Prince Mohammed bin Salman.
-However, Christie's confirmed that Prince Badr acted on behalf of Abu Dhabi's Department of Culture and Tourism for display at the Louvre Abu Dhabi.
-In September 2018, the exhibition was indefinitely postponed, and a news report of January 2019 noted that "no one knows where it is, and there are grave concerns for its physical safety".
-Georgina Adam, editor at large of The Art Newspaper, dismissed these reports, stating that "We believe it's in storage in Geneva."
-In June 2019, the painting was reported to be on a luxury yacht belonging to bin Salman, sailing on the Red Sea.
+Christie's took the painting on a promotional tour to Hong Kong, London, and San Francisco before its auction in New York on 15 November 2017.
+It sold for $400 million plus $50,312,500 in fees, setting a new record price for an artwork.
+The purchaser was identified as the Saudi Arabian Prince Badr bin Abdullah.
+In December 2017, The Wall Street Journal reported that Prince Badr was an intermediary for Crown Prince Mohammed bin Salman, but Christie's and Saudi officials re-stated that Prince Badr acted on behalf of Abu Dhabi's Department of Culture and Tourism for display at the Louvre Abu Dhabi in the United Arab Emirates.